privacy-enhancing-technologies/NetDPSyn/README.md

 1. Download the raw datasets from [here](https://drive.google.com/drive/folders/1MHRJxLhnJWZln8XBCon9UrN_EwVj14BE).
 And save them in `./temp_data/raw_data/` folder.

+2. Install all dependencies listed in requirements.txt:

+        pip install -r requirements.txt

-2. Your directory structure should look like this:
+3. Your directory structure should look like this:

         NetDPSyn
            └── temp_data